mcquo011/Regex-Tutorial/develop/gist-template.md

 OR operators allow you to match one pattern or another and are represtened by the vertical bar symbol (|)

-This regex does not contain and OR operators.
+This regex does not contain any OR operators.

 ### Character Classes